Skip to main content

 American Standard: Best Walk-In Tub Comfort Features

-We chose American Standard for the Best Walk-In Tub Comfort Features because it earned the highest comfort score (9.3/10) of any walk-in tub we tested.
-A big reason: American Standard offers the most jets on this list (44, with Ella’s Bubbles coming in next with 34).
-Not only do they have the most jets, but they also place them in strategic locations to help soothe common pressure points and reduce chronic pain.
-American Standard is a great option if you have joint issues or want a tub that provides a comforting, therapeutic experience.
+We chose American Standard for the Best Walk-In Tub Comfort Features because it earned the highest comfort score (9.3/10) of any walk-in tub we tested (It also scored 9.8/10 overall).
+Not only do they have the most jets, but they also place them strategically to help relieve common pressure points and reduce chronic pain.

 American Standard